IS THE HONEY I BUY

-Honey Bees travel up to a two miles on any given day to collect the nectar from which they make honey.
+Honey Bees travel up to a two miles on any given day and sometimes as much as 3 miles, to collect the nectar from which they make honey.

 Honey is a sweet food made by bees using nectar from flowers.
 The variety produced by honey bees is the most commonly referenced, as it is the type of honey collected by beekeepers and consumed by humans.
 Honey produced by other bees and insects has distinctly different properties.

 Honey bees store nectar as their primary food source in their wax honey combs which they make, inside the beehive.